dotnet/AspNetCore.Docs/aspnet/client-side/yeoman.rst

 Building and Running from Visual Studio
 ---------------------------------------

 You can load your generated ASP.NET Core web project directly into Visual Studio, then build and run your project from there.
+Follow the instructions above to scaffold a new ASP.NET Core app using yeoman.
+This time, choose **Web Application** from the menu and name the app ``MyWebApp``.

 1. Open Visual Studio.
 From the File menu, select :menuselection:`Open --> Project/Solution`.